phisko/kengine/components/data/ModelDataComponent.md

 putils::function<void(), KENGINE_MODEL_LOADER_FUNCTION_SIZE> free = nullptr;
 ```

-Called to release the model data once it has been loaded into the OpenGL context.
+Called to release the model data.

 The maximum size for the `free` functor defaults to 64 and can be adjusted by defining the `KENGINE_MODEL_LOADER_FUNCTION_SIZE` macro.